Interdisciplinary Studies in Ancient Western Greece and Beyond

 Chair: Prof. Dr. Alexandra Busch

-• 15.45 h Prof. Dr. John Bintliff: Unveiling the rhythms of Greco-Roman Urbanism: The Empire of 2000 Cities Project
+• 15:00 Prof. Dr. John Bintliff: Unveiling the Rhythms of Greco-Roman Urbanism: The Empire of 2000 Cities Project

-• 16.30 h Prof. Dr. Alexandros Mazarakis-Ainian: Deconstructing and reconstructing settlement patterns in Geometric and Early Archaic Attica
+• 15:45 Prof. Dr. Alexandros Mazarakis-Ainian: Deconstructing and Reconstructing Settlement patterns in Geometric and Early Archaic Attica

 Friday, 12 December 2025